2. Principled Preparation

 - Victorious Collaborators – Our healthier and happier members.

-The bottom line is principled preparation works.
+The bottom line is that principled preparation can change the world.

 Tomorrow’s Fix Today™,